 - Schools of Magic - by School

-- Temperamental Orders (Clerics, Paladins, some Fighters) - by Temperament
+- Temperamental Orders (Clerics, Paladins) - by Temperament

 - Keeperate of Paragons (Clerics, Paladins) - Materialism

 Any reference to a sub-class "requiring" an alignment that this sub-class instead grants an AP in the most equivalent temperament when the character levels up.

 - Riplahona Purifiers - Altruism